joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2022/02/14/learning/Saotome-Geography-Quiz.html?searchResultPosition=3

 **‘We’ve Never Been Smuggled Before’**\
-`After the U.S. withdrew, thousands of Afghans have been trying to escape.
-But how do we decide who deserves refuge?`\
+`After the U.S. withdrawal and with their country’s economy collapsing, countless Afghans are trying to escape.
+Who does the West consider worthy of saving?`\
 https://nytimes.com/2022/02/14/opinion/refugees-migrants-afghanistan.html?searchResultPosition=4

 **Pedestrian Deaths Spike in U.S. as Reckless Driving Surges**\